shagufta-11/-PIZZA-HUB-DATA-ANALYSIS/README.md

 I used **SQL, PowerPoint** for the analysis and presentation.

 ## 🛠 Tools Used
 - SQL → Data extraction & cleaning
-- Excel → Data cleaning & Pivot analysis
-- Power BI → Interactive dashboard
 - PowerPoint → Presentation

 ## 📊 Key Insights
 - Total sales & revenue trends
 - Most popular pizzas & categories
 - Best-selling pizza by revenue and quantity
-- Sales distribution by gender and time
+- Sales distribution by gender and time etc.

 link to access the ppt :